Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Employment and training during puberty

-Tips for employment:
+Tips for keeping busy:

 1. Intelligence toys: Promote your cat's mental activity.